What Is The Most Venomous Scorpion

 Physical Characteristics and Habitat

 These scorpions are primarily found in the arid and semi-arid regions of North Africa and the Middle East.
 Their distribution spans countries such as Algeria, Tunisia, Libya, Egypt, Israel, Lebanon, Jordan, Syria, Iraq, and Iran.
-They thrive in desert environments, rocky terrains, and scrublands, where they can find shelter under rocks, in burrows, or within the crevices of dry soil.
+That's why they thrive in desert environments, rocky terrains, and scrublands, where they can find shelter under rocks, in burrows, or within the crevices of dry soil.
 Their nocturnal habits allow them to avoid the scorching daytime temperatures, emerging at night to hunt for insects, spiders, and other small invertebrates.

 Venom Composition and Potency